OMI-KALIX/ThinkLessX-Telegram-AI-Decision-Bot/README.md

 This bot is running on a **locally self-hosted n8n setup** (not a VPS).
 Since it relies on **HTTPS tunneling** for external access, the bot may not always be online.

-If you test the bot and it’s inactive, please **notify me via LinkedIn or email**, and I’ll bring it online for you 😊 Your feedback and testing support are highly appreciated.
+If you test the bot and it’s inactive, please **notify me via LinkedIn only**, and I’ll bring it online for you 😊 Your feedback and testing support are highly appreciated.

 📬 **Contact:**

-* LinkedIn: your LinkedIn profile link
+* LinkedIn: www.linkedin.com/in/omkar-sawant-953b47281
-* Email: your email address
 ---

 ## 🚀 What This Automation Does